 Susan’s own contemporary version of "THE WOMAN IN ME" was recorded in Nashville, along with two more original songs.
 The sessions were produced/engineered by Blue Miller, with superb playing by Nashville’s top session musicians (Eddie Bayers, Tony Harrell, John Willis, Doug Kahan & Blue).

 Susan's album “Saltwater, Light and Magnetism” is a limited-edition EP to raise funds for a domestic abuse center in Florida.
 Please visit OceanbirdMusic.com for more information.

-Susan has recorded at 40 studios nationwide.
+Susan has recorded at more than 40 studios nationwide!
 In Atlanta, where she lived for 24 years, she managed a successful studio and was among the top ten session vocalists in the city.
 Susan was named Atlanta Songwriter of the Year, and has received many honors for her original songs and vocal work.
-She is also a jingles writer/producer and voiceover talent.
+She is also a jingles writer/producer and voice-over talent.

-* * * Susan & her husband live on Amelia Island, Florida.
+Today, Susan and her husband live on Amelia Island, Florida.
 She writes songs relentlessly and records as much as possible.
-Susan sings with local musicians and plays a mean tambourine.
+Susan sings with local musicians and plays a mean tambourine!